ConstantineMalykhin/pg_h3/README.md

     cd pg_h3
     ```

-2. Build docker-compose
+2. Build the Docker Compose
     ```bash
     docker-compose build
     ```

-3. Up docker-compose
+3. Start the Docker Compose
     ```bash
     docker-compose up -d
     ```

-Since then docker-compose run in detached mode, you can connect to PostgreSQL with the credentials that were provided in docker-compose setup:
+Since Docker Compose runs in detached mode, you can connect to PostgreSQL using the credentials provided in the Docker Compose setup:
     - POSTGRES_USER: admin
     - POSTGRES_PASSWORD: admin
     - POSTGRES_DB: postgres

-For example, you can connect to DB via [DBeaver](https://dbeaver.io/).
+For instance, you can connect to the database using [DBeaver](https://dbeaver.io/).

-After connecting to DB, you can see h3 schema that already contains table 'hex' with hexagons of 0 and 1 resolution.
+After connecting to the database, you can see the H3 schema, which already contains a `hex` table with hexagons of resolutions 0 and 1.
 <br></br>
 <img src="./img/h3.png" width="400" height="400">

-To create hexagons with 2, 3, and etc resolutions run this code
+To create hexagons with resolutions 2, 3, and so on, run the following SQL code:

   ```sql
   INSERT INTO h3.hex (ix, resolution, geom)